-Watch: Kath and I hosted an Ask Us Anything all about Squarespace 7.1.
+Watch: Our former teammate Kath and I hosted an Ask Us Anything all about Squarespace 7.1.
 Want to participate in future AMAs?
 Sign up for my newsletter!

 There are some good and some bad features to this new system, so I thought I’d share that with you.

 Squarespace 7.1 has done away with Indexes, and now has sections.

 I think this makes a lot more sense and eliminates some of the page building weirdness that confuses many users.
 It may also help with some of the SEO issues certain old templates have with Index type pages.

 The most common Squarespace mistake I see is people selecting the wrong template and not having access to the features they need.
 This is no longer an issue, as there’s just one.
 (They have lots of “templates” presenting but they’re all the same under the hood.)

 Squarespace 7.1 has FINALLY added a native H4 heading.